 - The Finnish Agriculture Emissions Calculation Model was completed with NMVOC emissions according to the method presented in the 2016 Guidebook.
-(Munther et al., 2017) - The calculation of NH3 and NOx emissions was revised (Grönroos et al, 2017)

-- Particulate matter added for goats, sheep, fur animals and reindeer - Emission factors of particulate matter updated based on Guidebook 2016 - The implied emission factors for NH3 have changed from the previous reporting because of the correction of the error in emission calculation of deep litter manure system.
-The emissions (NH3, NO, N2O) from spreading of 80% of the manure managed as deep litter were missing because of the error in calculation sheets of all other animals than broilers.
+(Munther et al., 2017) - The calculation of NH3 and NOx emissions was revised (Grönroos et al, 2017) - 2019 - Particulate matter emissions were included for goats, sheep, fur animals and reindeer based on Guidebook 2016 - The implied emission factors for NH3 have changed from the previous reporting because of the correction of the error in emission calculation of deep litter manure system.
+The emissions (NH3, NO, N2O) from spreading of 80% of the manure managed as deep litter were missing because of an error in the calculation sheets of all other animals than broilers.